 Finding new things to do in a city where you thought you’ve seen it all on numerous trips in the past is always exciting.
 It was on my tour around the UK to visit all four Safestay Hostels (two in London, one in York and one in Edinburgh) that I stumbled across a couple of things in Edinburgh that were completely new to me.
-Rabbie’s ‘Edinburgh City Tour’ was one of them – but it was not only new to me, it is actual the newest addition to Rabbie’s tour programme with trips all over the country, the British islands and even across the channel to France.
+Rabbie’s ‘Edinburgh City Tour’ was one of them – but it was not only new to me, but it is also the newest addition to Rabbie’s tour programme with trips all over the country, the British islands and even across the channel to France.

 Rabbie’s Edinburgh City Tour starts in the heart of the city on Waverley Bridge at the bottom of Cockburn Street.
 During the summer it runs every full hour from 9am to 7pm, which was when I boarded the open-deck mini van.
 Yes, you’ve heard correctly: Rabbie’s drives you through the city of Edinburgh in a convertible 16-seater – when it rains or it’s too cold the driver will simply close the roof, but when it’s sunny and warm you can feel the wind in your face.